DrugLib.com — Drug Information Portal

 Exclusion Criteria:

-- currently using medications that will make sensitive to light such as tetracyclines,
+- Currently using medications that cause sensitivity to light such as tetracyclines,

 sulfonamides, phenothiazines, sulfonylurea hypoglycemic agents, thiazide diuretics and griseofulvin

-- have very dark skin which sensitive to laser treatment
+- Have very dark skin which is sensitive to laser treatment

-- have a positive ANA (lab tests which indicates sensitive to light)
+- Have a positive ANA (lab tests which indicates sensitivity to light)

 Locations and Contacts